varunvinodh/Customer-Marketing-Data/README.md

 ## Description
 This project is centered around exploring and analyzing customer transaction data.
 The primary objectives of this project are as follows:

-- **EDA (Exploratory Data Analysis):** We conducted a comprehensive exploratory analysis of the dataset to gain insights into the data's structure, patterns, and anomalies.
+- **EDA (Exploratory Data Analysis):** I conducted a comprehensive exploratory analysis of the dataset to gain insights into the data's structure, patterns, and anomalies.

 - **Data Engineering:** Data preprocessing and feature engineering were performed to prepare the data for modeling.

-- **Prediction with Machine Learning:** We employed machine learning techniques to build predictive models for specific tasks, such as churn prediction, sales forecasting, or customer behavior analysis.
+- **Prediction with Machine Learning:** I employed machine learning techniques to build predictive models for specific tasks, such as churn prediction, sales forecasting, or customer behavior analysis.

-- **Customer Segmentation:** We used clustering algorithms to segment customers into distinct groups based on their behavior and characteristics.
+- **Customer Segmentation:** I used clustering algorithms to segment customers into distinct groups based on their behavior and characteristics.

 - **Product Recommendation:** Leveraging affinity rules and association analysis, we implemented a product recommendation system to improve cross-selling and customer satisfaction.